maahutch/idp_web_app/README.md

 `org.cat.match` <- accepts category combinations and source org and outputs the map or potential organizational collaborators.

 `get.match.org.oi` <- Called by `org.cat.match`.
-Builds the query depending on number of matching categories
+Builds the query depending on number of matching categories requested by the user and returns data for visualization.

+`collab.org.count` <- Reads csv created by org.cat.match and displays count of organizations being mapped.

+### Involved Organizations Maps

+`make_net` <- Creates the initial network diagram.
+Accepts arguments as to the issue area (Opioids/Workforce Development), whether or not to show the unconnected nodes and what algorithm should be used to size the nodes.
+Also merges some of the nodes from the database to clean up the visualization.
+For example 'Marion County Sheriff Jail' I and 'Marion County Sheriff Jail II' are merged to for 'Marion County Sheriff Jail'.
+This is the function that applies the colors to the nodes.

+## db_queries.py